matejklemen/deep-rf/README.md

 ## Project structure
 - `gcforest/` map contains the logic of the implementation,
 - `data/` map contains a few data sets that were used to test this implementation,
-- `examples/` map contains a few examples on how to use the implementation.
+- `examples/` map contains a few examples on how to use the implementation,
+- `tests/` map constains tests (WIP).

 ## References
 \[1\] Zhou, Z. H., and Feng, J. (2017).
 Deep forest: Towards an alternative to deep neural networks.
-In IJCAI-2017.</a>
+In IJCAI-2017.

 \[2\] Ho, T. K. (1998).
 The random subspace method for constructing decision forests.
-IEEE Transactions on Pattern Analysis and Machine Intelligence, 20(8), 832-844. </a>
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 20(8), 832-844.

 \[3\] Zheng, Z. (2000).
 Constructing X-of-N attributes for decision tree learning.
-Machine learning, 40(1), 35-75. </a>
+Machine learning, 40(1), 35-75.